geethikaperera/geethikaperera/README.md

 - 👋 Hi, I’m @geethikaperera
 - 👀 I’m interested in full stack programming
 - 🌱 I’m currently learning Java and Angular
-- 💞️ I’m looking to collaborate on passionable software projects
+- 💞️ I’m looking to collaborate on innovative software projects
 - 📫 How to reach me

 <!---